facundoolano/aso/README.md

 words), none (does not contain any of the words).
 * `competitors`: counts how many of the top 100 apps for the keyword actually target that keyword in their title and description.
 * `installs`: measures the average amount of installs of the top 10 apps.
+Since iTunes does not expose the amount of installs, the reviews count is used instead.
 * `rating`: measures the average rating of the top 10 apps.
 * `age`: measures the average time since the apps in the top 10 have been updated.